caneryalcin/portSearching-Python/README.md

 ## Note

->sp.call('clear',shell=True) works with terminal.If you use that code in PyCharm or other IDE probably it'll cause error.
+>sp.call('clear',shell=True) works with terminal.If you use that code in PyCharm or in another IDE probably it'll cause error.